Chewwi7/Intro-to-Software-Engineering-Project/TechnicalDesign/TechnicalDesign.md

 ## Frameworks
 - ### ASP.NET Core (Model-View-Controller)
-  - **Set up Authentication System**: ASP.NET has template pages such as user login and homepage setup and also a database which saves time with setting up
+  - **Set up Authentication System**: ASP.NET has template pages such as user login and homepage setup and also a database which saves time with setting up.
   - **Fast and Efficient**: Websites built with ASP.NET are relatively faster and more efficient than websites built with other frameworks such as PHP.
-  - **Compiles code to object code**: This feature allows us to quickly resolve issues with our code
+  - **Compiles code to object code**: This feature allows us to quickly resolve issues with our code.
-  - **Compatible on all Computer OS**: ASP.NET Core is newer and works across all major computer operating systems
+  - **Compatible on all Computer OS**: ASP.NET Core is newer and works across all major computer operating systems.
-  - **High Level of Interactivity**: ASP.NET Core are relatively more interactive but require more coding to make it more responsive to users
+  - **High Level of Interactivity**: ASP.NET Core are relatively more interactive but require more coding to make it more responsive to users.
-  - **Easy to Use Maintain**: This framework provides features such as auto-scaling which helps add, adjust and expand our website as user demand changes
+  - **Easy to Use Maintain**: This framework provides features such as auto-scaling which helps add, adjust and expand our website as user demand changes.

   #### Sources:
   - [Indeed.com](https://www.indeed.com/career-advice/career-development/what-is-aspnet#:~:text=ASP.NET%20is%20beneficial%20in,faster%20execution%20than%20interpreted%20code.)